ABOUT

 At age ten, when her mother suffered a postpartum stroke that warped her perception of time and self, Taylor began investigating the intersection between body and personhood; creating art that dealt with themes of fractured memory, trauma, and decay.

-Taylor’s paintings are characterized by soft, atmospheric textures and a restrained, muted palette.
-Figures often appear partially obscured—emerging from or receding into hazy backgrounds that evoke the blurred edges of memory.
+Taylor’s paintings are characterized by soft, atmospheric textures and a restrained, muted palette that reflects upon 19th century classical traditions.
+Figures often appear partially obscured-emerging from or receding into hazy backgrounds that evoke the blurred edges of memory surrounding intimate moments.